12 Vishnu Temples In Kerala For A Spiritual Experience

 Photo: Ssriram mt / Wikimedia Commons

 Thirunavaya Navamukunda Temple, located in Malappuram district, is an ancient Vishnu temple rich in history and culture.
-This popular temple in Kerala is dedicated to Lord Navamukunda (Vishnu).
+It is one of the popular temple in Malappuram which is dedicated to Lord Navamukunda (Vishnu).
 It is designed in the traditional Kerala style, with exquisite sculptures and beautiful woodwork.
 It is well-known for its link with the Mamankam festival, a historic meeting of area rulers and cultural activities.
 The temple premises feature hallowed bathing ghats on the banks of the Bharathapuzha River, which adds to its spiritual appeal.
 This temple continues to draw pilgrims and history buffs, providing insight into Kerala’s rich cultural and religious legacy.

 Distance from Thiruvananthapuram: Approximately 330 km